mheap/nexmo-developer/_documentation/en/voice/sip/concepts/programmable-sip.md

 ## Authentication - Access Control Lists

-IP addresses of your devices and endpoints can be configured to reach your Vonage application.
-Vonage will only accept calls from the IP address list that is configured for your domain.
-This method will enable you to add your endpoints’ and devices’ IP Addresses per your application to your allow list.
+You can configure an Access Control List for your domain so that your Vonage application will only accept calls from specific endpoints and devices.
+You do this by adding their IP addresses to an allow list.

 ## Domain Based Routing